Let’s talk about focus.

 That doesn’t mean you shouldn’t be aware of what’s happening around you (same as making sure you don’t accidentally punch or kick a classmate), but you don’t want to get flustered by outside influences.

 So it also goes with your career.

 Trust me.
 I’ve tried the alternative.

-If you’re interested in learning from other mistake I’ve already made so you don’t have to, check out my coaching program below:
+If you’re interested in learning from other mistakes I’ve already made so you don’t have to, check this out: